-In celebration of our 100th year of practice, we are launching the Wyche Centennial Legacy Project.
-Wyche’s Centennial Legacy Project will continue our history of legal and community leadership by supporting projects across the state that advance the four pillars that have defined us and that continue to inform our vision for the future: Advancing the Business Community, Societal Impact, Community Transformation, and Environmental Stewardship.
+In celebration of our 100th year of practice, we launched the Wyche Centennial Legacy Project.
+Wyche’s Centennial Legacy Project continues our history of legal and community leadership by supporting projects across the state that advance the four pillars that have defined us and that continue to inform our vision for the future: Advancing the Business Community, Societal Impact, Community Transformation, and Environmental Stewardship.

 An important aspect of Wyche’s history is the firm’s role in many of the transformative projects in downtown Greenville and the Upstate, including The Peace Center, RiverPlace, The Governor’s School for the Arts and Humanities, Bon Secours Wellness Arena, The Hyatt Hotel, and Heritage Green.
 Wyche has also been recognized for a history of leadership in creating an environment in which the arts have flourished in Greenville, receiving the prestigious Governor’s Award for the Arts.